NemesisPi/picoReflow/Docs/README.md

 Short to ground   Thermocouple short to ground     Grounding on metal case of kiln Short to Vcc      Thermocouple picking up voltage from elements,old insulation or thermoouple close to elements small voltage can make errors in temperature readings.

-WE are
-Working on a
-New App!! for IOS and Android  Pushing email ,text messages, cloud logging and so much more!!!
-Up to you if google home or alexa is added left out as a safety feature!
-Adding a simple on/off pid controller

 Much much more coming soon all avaliable via updating